bruchh/co-creating/toolkit/docs/setting-up-your-project/defining-goals-and-scope.md

-# Defining the goals and scope of your project
+# Defining the Goals and Scope of Your Project

 For your 'Co-Creating Our City' project to be successful, it is essential to start with a shared understanding of what success looks like.
 Establishing clear objectives and guardrails early on can help you use time effectively and drive towards concrete outcomes and impact at city level.